FAForever/wiki-pages/Development/Modding/Modding_Emitters.md

 ___

 #### Spacial
 Even though this is not the first tab, it will be covered first.
-The reason is that, as the name would suggest, spacial parameters determine the position the particles will appear at when they are first emitted - their origin.
-To affect the position, we
+The reason is that, as the name would suggest, spacial parameters determine the position the particles when they are first emitted - their origin.
+To affect the particle spawn position, we have 4 parameters:
+- **Emitter Size:** defines a radius centered around emitter position.
+Particles will spawn randomly within this radius.
+- **X Position:** offset of the spawn point from the emitter position in X-axis (horizontal).
+- **Y Position:** offset of the spawn point from the emitter position in Y-axis (vertical).
+- **Z Position:** offset of the spawn point from the emitter position in Z-axis (horizontal).

+> Note the order of axis in the emitter editor menu: it's X, Y and then Z. The Y axis is used to define vertical parameters, an this will be true of all parameters that will be discussed in this document.
+The X and Z are the two horizontal components.
+{.is-info}

 #### Direction, Rate, Lifetime & Forces
 These two tabs contain values that determine particle rate and life time, as well as how they move in relation to their origin.
-- **Emit rate:** determines how often a particle is emitted by the emitter.
+- **Emit rate:** determines how often a particle is emitted.
 The rate is ***Emit Rate** / 1 Tick*.
 Note that if this value is greater than 1, several particles are emitted in a span of a single tick, and if the value is equal or less than 1, a particle is emitted at the end of the time span (if the rate is 0.2, particles will be emitted at the 5th, 10th, etc. tick, and not 1st, 6th, etc. tick).
 - **Lifetime:** determines how long (measured in ticks) a particle will exists after it was emitted.

 The three direction properties, together with the **Velocity** property from the Forces tab, determine how fast and in what direction the particle will move.
 In general, you can assume that the final velocity of a particle is determined as a vector sum of the three cardinal direction vectors.
 Each of the cardinal vectors can be determined by multiplying the Velocity value with the direction value of the particular direction.
 In that sense, the three direction properties are simply factors for the Velocity value.
+Additionally, the acceleration properties function as one might expect - they determine how a particle's speed will change over time.
 - **Velocity:** determines the base speed of a particle
 - **X and Z Direction:** are factors that determine the direction and intensity of the velocity vector in the flat plane
 - **Y Direction:** is a factor that determines the particle's vertical velocity component.
+- **X, Y and Z Acceleration:** determines the acceleration of a particle.
+- **Resistance:** *TBD*

 #### Size and Rotation
+Size and rotation parameters are quite self-explanatory.
+Note that the size parameters are scale factors of the particle texture:
+- **Particle Start Size:** determines size of a particle when first emitted.
+- **Particle End Size:** determines the size of a particle at the end of its lifetime (as determined by Lifetime parameter).
+- **Particle Rotation:** determines the starting orientation of the particle, measured in degrees.
+- **Particle Rotation Rate:** determines the rate of rotation of a particle, measured in degrees/tick.

+Note that the particle will smoothly change its size between the start and end value, as well as smoothly rotate (dependant on framerate, and not ticks).

 #### Animation and Selection
+Animation and selection tab parameters allow us to manipulate the texture and the ramp files used by our emitter.
+You may only attach a single texture and a single ramp file to each emitter.
+Lets first tackle the ramp file, since it's arguably simpler if you don't have previous experience with sprites.

+The ramp file is a simple *.dds* image file that is used to "color" the texture file.
+The guide will get into all the possible "Blend" modes later, but for now we will use the "Add" blend mode.
+The way the emitter system uses the ramp is as follows:
+The width of the ramp_file.dds is subdivided to represent the lifetime of a particle.
+Let's assume we have a ramp file that is a single row of pixels which is 50 pixels wide.
+If the